thumbnail image

 Get Quick Cash for Your Commercial Debt

-Fitzgerald Advisors, LLC is a leader in loan sale advisory services for banks and creditors.
-Our distinguished team of experts has the skills to successfully identify potential buyers in both performing and non-performing loans while structuring competitive deals on behalf of our clients.
-With an extensive understanding of credit markets across private mortgage notes, consumer debt, and more - we are committed to delivering quality service that meets all your objectives with best practices.
+Fitzgerald Advisors, LLC is a leader in loan sale advisory services for banks, creditors, and private debt & note sellers.
+Our outstanding team of experts has the skills to successfully identify potential buyers in performing and non-performing consumer loans while structuring competitive deals on behalf of our clients.
+With an extensive understanding of credit markets across private and residential mortgage notes, other consumer loans, debt, and more – we are committed to delivering quality service that meets all your objectives with best practices.

-Our team has a proven track record in buying, selling, and managing portfolios of performing and non-performing notes.
+Our team has a proven track record in buying, selling, and managing performing and non-performing notes portfolios.

-We are dedicated to our client's success in the loan sale advisory space, offering customized solutions tailored to each client's unique needs to maximize their return on assets (ROA).
-Whether through investment consulting services or note sale advisory services, Fitzgerald Advisors can help you make your portfolio more profitable.
+We are dedicated to our client’s success in the real estate investor loan sale advisory space, offering customized solutions tailored to each client’s unique needs to maximize and make clients maximize their return on assets (ROA).
+Whether through investment consulting services or real estate investor note sale advisory services, Fitzgerald Advisors can help you maximize and make your real estate investor and debt brokerage portfolio more profitable.

 Our company has facilitated successful loan sales for banks and private parties alike.
-We are committed to helping our clients achieve their financial goals through expert advice and cutting-edge solutions.
+We are committed to helping our clients achieve their financial goals through expert advice and the execution of cutting-edge solutions.

 Andrew A. Bybee